Wheel of Wisdom

 Pre Teaching is about ensuring ALL pupils have equal access to the curriculum offer through a range of well thought out and pre planned sequencing of teaching strategies.
 For example, if EYFS are starting a topic about ‘The Beach’, early on in the topic launch activities would include examples such as a visit to the local beach so all children have felt sand through their fingers and toes, before then being introduced to a class text that is all about jumping barefoot on the beach.
 Pre teaching activities could include class educational visits/ pre teaching of facts or concepts before children are asked to apply them/ baseline assessment/ visitors coming in to school.

 Knowledge Check is the elicitation of ALL pupils’ prior knowledge to enable teacher personalisation of the delivery of the curriculum.
+We call these ‘flashbacks’ or ‘fuel injectors’ and at the end of each unit of work, teachers test which sticky knowledge has stuck!

 Making Connections – Fluency requires over learning through repeated recall.
 This is about embedding basic skills and key facts in pupils’ long term working memory (e.g. times tables).